masaki-takeda/dld/README.md

 ### 3.5 Test

-The option of `--test=true` must be added for evaluation with test data.
+The `--test=true` option must be added for evaluation with test data.

 Example